filipkral/dj-discuss/README.md

 # dj-discuss
+[NOT READY!]
 Django project for public discussion on the web.

 # How to use
 Exact settings and steps depend on how you have your django project set up so the steps below may not always work.